ayushsharma-crypto/HUTS/README.md

 # HUTS

-This repository comprises of the code base used in the following HUTS [ Hierarchical Unsupervised Topological SLAM ] [paper](https://arxiv.org/abs/2310.04802).
+This repository comprises of the code base used in the HUTS [ Hierarchical Unsupervised Topological SLAM ] [paper](https://arxiv.org/abs/2310.04802).

 - Habitat dataset generation script `src/save_habitat.py` can be found on this link: [Link](https://github.com/dasupradyumna/Global-Descriptor).
 However, for that you need to install Habitat too, that is also explained on `Readme.md` of repo itself.
 One can use the following link to download Matterport3D files [MatterPort3D](https://iiitaphyd-my.sharepoint.com/:u:/g/personal/ayush_sharma_students_iiit_ac_in/EbYF5L1xyctJp7rDvWTsg8QBZAk0ZoqQyHQBttWTRdomvQ?e=5UGrms)